 How Chronic Absenteeism Affects Student Achievement

-Every now and again, kids are going to miss school.
+Every now and again, students are going to miss school.
 Whether it’s to spend a day sick in bed, for a family obligation, or simply to take a parent-approved mental health day, the fact is that students will rarely make it to every single day of school during the year.

 But, when absences become a pattern, the negative impacts quickly add up.
-It may not seem like a big deal if a student is missing just one or two days of school a month, but over time, those days lost learning can lead to years of academic struggles, as well as challenges beyond the classroom.
+It may not seem like a big deal if a student is missing just one or two days of school a month, but over time, those days of lost learning can lead to years of academic struggles, as well as challenges beyond the classroom.

 What is chronic absenteeism?